ScarecrowSimpleton/cp77-apartmentdancers/README.md

 ## Big Thanks To These People!
 * All those who work on CET and Wolvenkit!
 Tons of mods would simply not exist without you!
 * All those who work on Appearance Menu Mod!
 You do great work!
-* donk74 for all his work on CyberScript!
-CyberScript is probably one of the most underrated mods for CyberPunk2077, more people need to know about his mod and the power it could yield them!
+* donk74 for all their work on CyberScript!
+CyberScript is probably one of the most underrated mods for CyberPunk2077, more people need to know about the mod and the power it could yield them!
 * Various other modders for all their awesome mods!

 ## Disclaimer